tinymce/tinymce-docs/CONTRIBUTING.md

 ## Contractions

+Avoid contractions.
+Use full word forms to improve clarity and consistency in technical documentation.

-Avoid contractions, such as: *can’t*, *don’t*, *they’re*, and *could’ve*.
+- Examples to avoid include: *can’t*, *don’t*, *they’re*, *could’ve*.

 For information on contractions, see: [Content Design London: Readability Guidelines - Contractions](https://readabilityguidelines.co.uk/grammar-points/contractions/).

 ## Hyphens

-Limit use of hyphens.
-Some general pointers:
+Use hyphens only when necessary to avoid confusion or ambiguity.
+Follow current usage standards and remain consistent throughout the content.

+General principles:

-- Only use a hyphen if the word or phrase is confusing without it.
+- Use a hyphen if omitting it would cause confusion.

-- Make sure your hyphen usage is up to date.

-- Be consistent with hyphen usage.
+- Avoid outdated or unnecessary hyphenation.

+- Maintain consistent usage patterns across similar terms.

 For guidelines on using hyphens, see: [Content Design London: Readability Guidelines - Hyphens and dashes](https://readabilityguidelines.co.uk/grammar-points/hyphens-and-dashes/).

 ## Pronouns

-Avoid pronouns, such as: *we*, *you*, *their*, and *I*.
+Avoid pronouns, such as *we*, *you*, *their*, and *I*.

 For examples and a definition of an pronoun, see: [Cambridge Dictionary: Grammar - Pronouns](https://dictionary.cambridge.org/grammar/british-grammar/pronouns_1).

 For reasons to avoid pronouns, see: [Content Design London: Readability Guidelines - We, you, our, your, my](https://readabilityguidelines.co.uk/audiences-devices-channels/we-you-our-your-my/).

-## First, Second, or Third Person Perspective
+## First, second, or third person perspective

-Write in a second person perspective, such as: *You*, and *your*.
-Remember to avoid using pronouns, including *you* and *your*.
+Documentation should avoid using any narrative perspective that requires pronouns.
+Although second person (*you*, *your*) is often used in general guidance, pronouns should still be excluded for clarity and consistency.

-For information on writing in a second person perspective, see: [Grammar Girl: First, Second, and Third Person](https://www.quickanddirtytips.com/education/grammar/first-second-and-third-person?page=1).
+For an explanation of narrative perspectives, see: [Grammar Girl: First, Second, and Third Person](https://www.quickanddirtytips.com/education/grammar/first-second-and-third-person?page=1).

 ## Links and cross-references

 When adding links or cross-references:

-- Make link text meaningful.
+- Use meaningful and descriptive link text.

-- Avoid mid-sentence links.
+- Avoid placing links mid-sentence.

-- Match the destination content.
+- Ensure link text accurately matches the destination content.

-- Use sentence case.
+- Use sentence case for link text.

 For guidelines on adding links to the documentation, see: [Content Design London: Readability Guidelines - Links](https://readabilityguidelines.co.uk/content-design/links/).

 ## Images and icons

-Avoid adding images to the documentation.
-They can quickly become outdated.
-Use a description or a "demo" instead.
+Avoid adding images unless necessary.
+Images may become outdated quickly and often require maintenance.
+When applicable, replace images with text descriptions or live demos.

-When images are used, reuse existing images if possible.
-This includes icons.
+When images are required:

-Ensure a brief description of the image is provided in the alternative text attribute.
+- Reuse existing images when possible (including icons).

+- Always include descriptive alternative text using the `alt` attribute.

 For information on providing useful alternative text for images, see: [WCAG 2.1 specification: G95 - Providing short text alternatives that provide a brief description of the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G95.html).